ernesto27/system-design/videostream/tutorial/tutorial.md

 ![lambda-update-image](./lambda-update-image.png)

-On Container image setting -> Browse images,  look for the lambda image and select the lastest version, in this case the v0.0.2, click on Save, wait for a few seconds and we should see a success message.
+On Container **Image setting -> Browse images**,  look for the lambda image and select the lastest version, in this case the v0.0.2, click on Save, wait for a few seconds and we should see a success message.

 Before test, we must to update the configuration of our lambda function,  go to Configuration -> General configuration -> Edit.